MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

 # Deploy Microsoft Edge using System Center Configuration Manager

 This article shows you how to automate a Microsoft Edge deployment by using System Center Configuration Manager (SCCM).

->[!NOTE]
->This article applies to Microsoft Edge version 77 or later.

 ## Before you begin